sburrel/AIDL2019_PROJECT_SBD/Readme.md

 Data augmentation increases accuracy around 1% when the input features of the decision network are extracted from the convolutional layers of the VGG16 and the Cross Entropy Loss is used.
 Data augmentation increases accuracy around 2% when the features are extracted from the convolutional layers of the VGG16 and the Cosine Embedding Loss is used, without freezing any layers.

-One We try to fine tune only half of the layers of the VGG16 instead of training the whole network for Architecture 2 and the validation accuracy drops around 9% .
+One experiment is performed fine tuning only half of the layers of the VGG16 instead of training the whole network for Architecture 2 and the validation accuracy drops around 9% .
 See table bellow.

 | Experiment ID | Architecture | Loss | Features from | Learning Rate | Epochs | Freeze | Pretrained |Data Augmentation | Validation Accuracy | Best Epoch | Threshold |
 |:--------:| :--------:| :--------:| :--------:| :--------:| :--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|
 | [33](https://drive.google.com/open?id=1KZa1biAASPTvknJrGmOQg8zixsKlLOGO) | 2 | CosineEmbeddingLoss | VGG16's Convolutionals | 1e-4 | 14 | 50% | Yes | Yes | 0.746 | 13 | 0.779

-We try different Convolutional Networks [2] [3] [4] to extract the features for Architecture 2.
+ A series of experiments with different Convolutional Networks [2] [3] [4] to extract the features for Architecture 2.
 See results bellow.

 | Experiment ID | Architecture | Loss | Features from | Learning Rate | Epochs | Freeze | Pretrained |Data Augmentation | Validation Accuracy |Best Epoch | Threshold |
 |:--------:| :--------:| :--------:| :--------:| :--------:| :--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|